-In accordance with Government Auditing Standards, I have also issued a report dated October 31, 2018, on my consideration of CWC's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, I have also issued a report dated August 9, 2019, on my consideration of CWC's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of CWC's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering CWC's internal control over financial reporting and compliance.

-Greg Ogden, / Certified Public Accountant
+Greg Øgden, / Certified Public Accountant